snowplow/documentation/docs/collecting-data/collecting-from-own-applications/mobile-trackers/plugins/index.md

 ### Inspecting events after they are tracked

 To inspect events after they are tracked, you can make use of the `afterTrack` callback.
-It also accepts the optional `schemas` array as the `entities` and `filter` callbacks to filter events.
+It also accepts the same optional `schemas` array as the `entities` and `filter` callbacks to filter events.

 <Tabs groupId="platform" queryString>
   <TabItem value="ios" label="iOS" default>